dwb/dwb.github.com/koenigsrufen.md

 The total is seventy, except in Trischaken where some cards are out of play in the talon.

 It is thought this curious way of counting is borrowed from a three-handed game, in which the sets of three cards would be the tricks.

+## Scoring

+Sum the game points, as modified by any doubling, adding for game and any announcements made, and subtracting for game and any announcements lost.
+If Solo or Solodreier was played, the value of all annouceable feats is doubled -- both announced and unannounced.

+If declarer has been playing alone, they collect in game points from each opponent the figure in the table for the game, each announcement they made, and each opponent's announcement they defeated.
+For game lost, declarer's announcements lost or defender's announcements made, declarer pays to each opponent the figure in the tables.

+If declarer had a partner they each collect from -- or pay to -- one opponent the figure in the tables for game and any announcements.

+Doublings must be taken into account for the game and any announcements.

+For example, for a made game of Besser Rufer (+1) where declarer had a partner, announced and made Pagat (+2), and failed an unannounced King Ultimo (-1), declarer and declarer's partner each lose 2, and each defender gains 2.

+A failed game of Dreier Kontra'd (-3 × 2 = -6), with an announced Rekontra'd Uhu made (+1 × 4 = 4), with defenders making Pagat unannounced (-1, from the point of view of the declarer) would result in declarer losing 9 (-3 × 3 defenders), and each defender gaining 3.

 ## Tables